Bimo-dk/nexus/docs/services/proxy.md

 | `remote.registryApiPath` | Default `/api`.
 Override if the staging registry lives elsewhere. |
 | `logRouting` | `true` to log every request's destination. |

-The CLI helper `dev-tools/switch-local.mjs` rewrites the `local` block atomically — used by the npm scripts so you can do `npm run dev:remote-two` without manually editing JSON.
+The CLI helper `dev-tools/switch-local.mjs` rewrites the `local` block atomically — used by the npm scripts so you can do `npm run dev:cart` without manually editing JSON.

 ## Token & correlation passthrough